Iterated Invariant Extended Kalman Filter (IterIEKF): Introduction

 \section{Introduction}

-The Kalman filter~\cite{kalman1960new} solves in any respect the problem of estimating the state of a linear dynamical system from linear measurements corrupted by Gaussian noises.
-To accommodate nonlinearity of physical models and measurements, the Extended Kalman Filter (EKF), early developed in the Apollo program, and still very lively, relies on linearizations.
-However, linearization errors were soon recognized to degrade performance \cite{schmidt1981kalman}.
-This motivated the development of iterative filtering algorithms such as the iterated EKF~\cite{bell1993iterated, zhao2016robust, bloesch2017iterated}, iterated EKF on Lie groups~\cite{bourmaud2016intrinsic, liu2023general}, and smoothers \cite{van2020invariant}, where the discrepancy between the nonlinear output function and its first-order approximation is reduced by refining the operating point.
-It also inspired other iterative algorithms, such as the iterated extended Kalman particle filter~\cite{liang2005iterated}.
+In the field of state estimation and observer design, the Extended Kalman Filter (\EKF) is one of the most widespread methods used in practice.
+However, it is based on linearization, and the associated errors were early recognized as possibly degrading performance~\cite{schmidt1981kalman}.
+This motivated the development of iterative filtering algorithms such as the iterated \EKF{} (\IterEKF{})~\cite{bell1993iterated, zhao2016robust, bloesch2017iterated}, iterated \EKF{} on Lie groups (\LGIEKF{})~\cite{bourmaud2016intrinsic, liu2023general,chahbazian2021laplace}, and smoothers~\cite{van2020invariant}, where the discrepancy between the nonlinear output function and its first-order approximation is reduced, by refining the operating point.